viktor998/use-dev/README.md

     const  menuItems  = [
     	{ type:  "label", value:  "your path" },
     	{
-    	...useDevWrapper({ type:  "item", value:  "Home", Icon:  CaHome, path:  "home" }), // isDev ? then it will return the object else the value will be {}
+    	...useDevWrapper({child : { type:  "item", value:  "Home", Icon:  CaHome, path:  "home" }}), // isDev ? then it will return the object else the value will be {}
     	},
     	{ type:  "label", value:  "your profile", path:  "your-profile" }, { type:  "item", value:  "Invoices", Icon:  CaInvoices, path:  "invoices" },